cultuurnet/stoplight-docs-authentication/docs/Authentication-methods/Client-access-token.md

 > ##### Environments
 > Every publiq API has a testing and production environment. **Initially when building your integration, you should connect to the testing environment** of the APIs that you integrate with.
 >
-> These different environments will require client access tokens from the respective testing and production environments of the authentication service.
+> These different environments will require client access tokens from the respective testing and production environments of the authorization service.
 >
 > Additionally, **your client id and secret will be different** for the testing environment and production environment.